 “She’s married,” Sara blurted.
 She drew the guard’s scowl.
 “To a knight of House Morley.”
 She was dismayed when Rose warned her with a stern look.

 Caleb broke the tension with an awkward laugh.
 “Well!
 What’s a few sylvens, anyway, Rose?”
 He deposited the coins into the skinnier one’s grimy palm.

 Snapping the reins, Caleb guided them through Traitor’s Gate.
-Sara glared at the fat guard as the wagon rattled past.
-She breathed easier when she saw the heads had slipped behind a cruck house.
+Sara glared at the frog man as the wagon rattled past.
+She breathed easier when the guards and heads slipped behind the roofs of houses.

 Rose was beside herself over the tax.
 “The king must truly have need of coin for his wars if he’s raising even a gate tax like that,” she said when they were out of the guards’ earshot.

 Caleb smirked.
 “The king has need of our coin, but I doubt even half of that will reach his coffers.
 Those guards will have a taste, and then the Little King will have his.”

 Their conversation drifted out of Sara’s hearing as she took in Southpoint.
 The sights and sounds of the city swirled around them like a raging river.
 She had never seen so many faces!
 Rosbury had always seemed so vast and important with its seventy or so villagers; Southpoint had to have thousands, maybe more.
 Everyone seemed to be about some business or another.
 Guards in nasal helms and boiled leather patrolled the streets, checking faces and asking questions.